Subscribe for all my updates and don't miss a thing! Sign me up!

-After dinner especially on a Sunday afternoon, the women sit and relax watching television or just chatting while the children go off and play by themselves and the men go out to play football called soccer, cricket or dominoes.
+After dinner especially on a Sunday afternoon, the women sit and relax watching television or just chatting, while the children go off and play by themselves and the men go out to, play or watch, football (soccer), cricket or dominoes.

 There is nothing we Jamaicans love more than our public holidays and on these days we head to the beach in bus loads.

 Other noteworthy Jamaican practices includes:-